Stuycs-K/finalproject-09-huang-haocheng-shafiq-tamiyyah/DEVLOG-Haocheng.md

 ### 2025-21-05 - Presentation Slides
 Continued working on the presentation slides and researching code obfuscation.
 Spent a period doing this.

+### 2025-21-05 - Continued Research
+Continued researching code obfuscation.
+Looked at Wikipedia page and some scholarly articles about the topic (eg. *A Box, Darkly:
+Obfuscation, Weird Languages, and Code Aesthetics* by Michael Mateas and Nick Montfort).